 It seems that gabapentin may be effective in helping curb tendencies towards drinking in individuals who are trying to quit because it produces a soothing, calming effect on the brain.
 Most people who are chemically dependent on alcohol experience negative effects like depression and anxiety when they stop drinking.
 This is because as a person becomes addicted to a substance, their brain becomes wired so that it is singularly focused on procuring more alcohol.

 When the brain realizes that it is not receiving more alcohol, it fires off signals that cause anxiety and general unease.
-These symptoms can be so severe that even a person who very much wants to stop drinking may return to using in order to stop the painful feeling of anxiety.
+These symptoms of alcoholism can be so severe that even a person who very much wants to stop drinking may return to using in order to stop the painful feeling of anxiety.
 When a drug like gabapentin helps minimize anxious feelings, a person will likely experience a much higher level of success as they attempt to abstain from alcohol use.

 Drug Use Still “Off Label” When Used For Chemical Dependency